difinim/helldivers1-youtube-channels/README.md

 Learn by observing, teach, be inspired, challenge yourself.

+## Submissions and changes requests

 Suggest yours too, and other requests [here](https://github.com/difinim/helldivers1-youtube-channels/issues/new/choose)

+If you have a huge list of channels to be added, feel free to submit a pull request instead of submitting one-by-one.

+## Plans for the future
+[ ] Use a crawler to get stats like # of subscribers and aggregated views and auto-update the list [ ] Create sublists like Featured, Guides, New
+[ ] Transform this in a website

 ## Acronyms & Abbreviations
 - RS: Retaliation strike